 I actually call this a “couch”, as you probably do, but in the interior design world, it’s a sofa.
-I met a Canadian in 5th grade who called it a Chesterfield, which I happened to remember because it was such a fancy term for a couch.
+I met a Canadian when I was in 5th grade who called it a Chesterfield, which I happened to remember because it was such a fancy term for a couch.
 Turns out a Chesterfield is actually a particular style of couch rooted in furniture history, but we’re not going into that kind of depth in this post because each and every one of you would have glazed-over eyes and maybe even fall out of your chair.

 So the question is (from the comments), “How do I choose a couch?”.
 I might be inclined to say “google it,” since there are actually thousands of articles that explain it better than I ever could.
 But I’m going to assume this question is asking me how I choose a couch rather than formal instructions for the perfect way to choose one.
 And if you want it to be more scientific, it’ll require more time, and you could end up seeing tons of “Huggies” and “refinance now” ads to make up for the unpaid blog-writing time.
 So here goes.